 This intensive course focuses on the entire vulnerability and risk assessment process, from different methods for analysing risk to evaluating their results.
 The concept of vulnerability is vital in this context, as it allows us to understand why some individuals or systems are at more risk than others, thus widening our scope of possibilities for risk reduction.

 The students of this course will go on a three week field trip in India, Sri Lanka or Nepal.
 This gives the student a chance to work in a developing country with the risk assessment methods they learn during the first week of the course.

 This course is offered by School of Global Health, University of Copenhagen as part of the programme Master of Disaster Management.

-This course takes place in Copenhagen, Denmark, with the option of going on a field trip to Sri Lanka or any alternative field location.
+This course takes place in Copenhagen, Denmark, with the option of going on a field trip to India, Sri Lanka or Nepal.

 Mariel de Guia Britanico, email@example.com